Wander Franco Player Props: Rays vs. Blue Jays

-After going 0-for-3 in his last game, Wander Franco and the Tampa Bay Rays take on the Toronto Blue Jays (who will hand the ball to Jose Berrios) at 7:07 PM ET on Friday.
+After going 1-for-4 in his most recent game, Wander Franco and the Tampa Bay Rays take on the Toronto Blue Jays (who will hand the ball to Yusei Kikuchi) at 3:07 PM ET on Saturday.

-He had a hitless performance in his most recent game (0-for-3) against the Red Sox.
+He had a one-hit showing in his previous game (1-for-4) against the Blue Jays.

 Wander Franco Game Info & Props vs. the Blue Jays